atom-morgan/atom-morgan.github.io/blog/2018-06-05-data-types-in-javascript.md

 ### Number

 The next data type available to us is the number type.
-Unlike strings which have no real parallel in the real world (we don't refer to characters, words, or sentences as strings) numbers are a bit more straightfoward.
+Unlike strings which have no real parallel in the real world (we don't refer to characters, words, or sentences as strings) numbers are a bit more straightforward.

 ```javascript
 let pi = 3.14;